Evidence Hub Noise monitoring at Pearson

 On January 9, 2026, Pearson Accountability Alliance submitted two formal requests for detailed noise-monitor outage logs covering the Toronto Pearson NMT network:

-- A joint email request to GTAA and NAV CANADA asking for a complete log of all NMT outages, faults, and maintenance events, including dates, durations, locations, and reasons.
+• A joint email request to GTAA and NAV CANADA asking for a complete log of all NMT outages, faults, and maintenance events.

-- A formal Access to Information (ATI) request to Transport Canada requesting any records held by the department that document NMT outages, availability, configuration changes, or related reporting for Toronto Pearson’s noise monitoring network.
+• A formal Access to Information (ATI) request to Transport Canada requesting records related to NMT availability, outages, and configuration changes.

 What the GTAA says about noise monitoring